andrewrichardson701/Stockbase/README.md

 - Dynamic searching is now in and working.
 Ajax based searching which updates on input.
 - Can now search with more criteria on the home page.
 - Images are now larger on the home page.
 This is copied throughout.
-- Cablestock page now allows you to go to the stock properies page by clicking the cable name.
+- Cablestock page now allows you to go to the stock properties page by clicking the cable name.
 This is the same as normal stock items, with less important info removed.
 - Can now change the image for cablestock with the above change.
 - Label and Manufacturer are now select boxes rather than input because this makes more sense.
 - Added deleted field to tables (item, stock, shelf, area etc) so that things can be tracked.